Last updated on .

 Hostel and restaurant

 The next part of the trail is dirt and rocks.
 This is where the stations begin.
-It’s a long hike uphill through the forest, and it can get quite slipper, so watch your step!
-The time between stations all the way to #5 goes by quickly.
+It’s a long hike uphill through the forest and it can get quite slippery, so watch your step!
+The time between stations from #1 all the way to #5 goes by quickly.
 From #5 to #6, it’s agonizingly long and there are some rough spots.
 Station #6 to #7 is easy and fast.

 The trail at Iguaque Flora and Fauna Sanctuary near Villa de Leyva, Boyacá, Colombia